Ucef75/Examaneti/README.md

 git push -u origin your-new-branch-name
--> then directly open the gitlab space in your browser go to the home page of the project and you'll find a notification of a merge request choose me as a reviewer and controler and disable the choice of delete branch after merging
+-> then directly open the gitlab space in your browser go to the home page of the project and you'll find a notification of a merge request choose me as a reviewer and controler and disable the choice of delete branch after merging -> as first step when start working run this command to update the local project in your pc from the remote repo